PLATINUM2024

 Youth Emergency Shelter Services

-180 Degrees operates 5 emergency shelter programs which served over 300 youth in 2021.
-Youth access shelter for many reasons including family conflict, getting kicked out of home, homelessness, sexual exploitation and traffickig, abuse, gender identity issues, or having a mental health challenge or a parent with a mental health challenge.
+180 Degrees operates 5 emergency youth shelter programs which served 279 at risk youth in the fiscal year ending in 2024.
+Youth access shelter for many reasons including family conflict, getting kicked out of home, homelessness, sexual exploitation and trafficking, abuse, gender identity issues, or having a mental health challenge or a parent with a mental health challenge.
 180 Degrees welcomes youth from all backgrounds and circumstances.
 Services are grounded in Trauma-Responsive care giving youth emotional support, space and time to work through issues, and resources to plan for the next step on their life journey.
 Youth live in a shared community, participate in group activities, can attend their regular school and activities, and access supportive services.
 For more information, visit www.180degrees.org/youth-shelters

 Population(s) Served